istio/istio.io/content/blog/2018/egress-mongo/index.md

 In this section you handle the case when you need to direct the traffic through an [egress gateway](/docs/examples/advanced-gateways/egress-gateway/#use-case).
 The sidecar proxy routes TLS connections from the MongoDB client to the egress gateway, by matching the SNI of the MongoDB host.
 The egress gateway forwards the traffic to the MongoDB host.
+Note that the sidecar proxy rewrites the destination port to be 443.
+The egress gateway accepts the MongoDB traffic on the port 443, matches the MongoDB host by SNI, and rewrites the port again to be the port of the MongoDB server.

 1. Create a `ServiceEntry` for the MongoDB service: